European rabbit: Description

-The fur of the European rabbit is generally greyish-brown, but this is subject to much variation.
+The fur of the European rabbit is made up of soft down hair covered by stiff guard hairs, and is generally greyish-brown, though this is subject to much variation.
 The guard hairs are banded brown and black, or grey, while the nape of the neck and scrotum are reddish.
 The chest patch is brown, while the rest of the underparts are white or grey.
 A white star shape is often present on kits' foreheads, but rarely occurs in adults.
 The whiskers are long and black, and the feet are fully furred and buff-coloured.
 The tail has a white underside, which becomes prominent when escaping danger.
 This may act as a signal for other rabbits to run.

 Moulting occurs once a year, beginning in March on the face and spreading over the back.
 The underfur is completely replaced by October–November.
 The European rabbit exhibits great variation in colour, from light sandy, to dark grey and completely black.
 Such variation depends largely on the amount of guard hairs relative to regular pelage.
 Melanists are not uncommon in mainland Europe, though albinoes are rare.

+The skeleton and musculature of the European rabbit, like other leporids, is suited to survival by rapid escape from predators.
+The hind limbs are an exaggerated feature, being much longer and capable of producing more force than the forelimbs; their growth and use is correlated to that of the rest of the rabbit's body, as action pressure from the muscles creates force that is then distributed through the skeletal structures.
+Underuse of the rabbit's muscles leads to osteoporosis via bone rarefaction.
+The skull of the European rabbit displays a significant facial tilt of roughly 45° forward relative to the basicranium at rest, which supports their locomotion being mainly jumping or hopping (saltorial) rather than running (cursorial).